Alepochori, Evros: More recent history of the village

+The family structure was multi-member and traditional, with the first-born children taking the names of the husband's parents and the subsequent children taking the names of the wife's parents.
+Marriages were age-based and couples usually stayed at the groom's father's home.
+The dowry consisted mainly of land, while the inheritance was passed by will, usually after the death of the father, with girls receiving a smaller share than boys.

 The village suffered greatly during the 1946–1949 civil war because it was next to Bulgaria.
 It became the scene of many conflicts in the civil conflict.
 Many times it was evacuated, it had several victims in the civil war.
 On 17 June 1947, a group of guerrillas entered Alepochori and burned down the house of a field guard, while he reportedly recruited 35 like-minded people.
 At the same time, the group was followed by 15 families of the village adjacent to the Communist Party of Greece.
 But 7 of the alleged deportees returned to the village.
 They, fearing the possibility of their violent recruitment, had gone into hiding.
 Shortly after Christmas, a large group of rebels stormed northern Alepochori, near the Bulgarian border, and took food, loaded onto oxcarts and transported it to the G'okche Bunar site, near the border with Bulgaria.
 On 15 May 1949, the surrounding area of Metaxades was occupied by the guerrillas and so the inhabitants of the villages of Paliouri, Polia, Avdella and Alepochori had settled in Metaxades.
 After the civil war, the villagers tried to rebuild the village and succeeded.

 The existing borders were set after the conditions of the Greek state with Bulgaria–Turkey.
 The former Alepochori community consists of about 25,000 Acres, of which 12,000 are arable and the rest are Forests.
 With struggles by residents, much of the public space changed status and became community.
 Two major reforestations took place in 1960 and 1990.
 Many residents have contracts to buy land from Turkish chifliks.

 In the 1960s, several residents immigrated inside the country (Athens–Thessaloniki) and two other countries (Germany, Belgium, America, Australia etc.).

 On 5 February 2006 the ET3 show "Kiriaki sto Chorio" or "Sunday in the Village" came to the village and an episode was filmed where local traditions, customs and local food were presented nationwide and internationally, through ET3 and ERT World.
 The episode featured traditional dances and was attended by various associations in the area.

 On 12 January 2021 with the general floods in the Prefecture of Evros in 2021, the river Erythropotamos overflowed and caused serious damage to fields, machinery and houses in the surrounding area, as the dams of the river broke.